National Marine Sanctuary of American Samoa: Description

 The fringing coral reef ecosystem nestled within Fagatele Bay is a vibrant tropical marine ecosystem, filled with all sorts of brightly colored tropical fish, including parrot fish, damselfish and butterfly fish, as well as other sea creatures like lobster, crabs, sharks and octopus.
 From June to September, southern humpback whales migrate north from Antarctica to calve and court in Samoan waters.
 Visitors can hear courting males sing whale songs, which the whales may be using to attract mates.
-Several species of dolphin, as well as threatened and endangered species of sea turtles, such as the hawksbill and green sea turtle, are frequently seen swimming in the bay as well.
+Several species of dolphin and threatened and endangered species of sea turtles, such as the hawksbill and green sea turtle, are frequently seen swimming in the bay.
 Recreational activities such as diving, snorkeling, and fishing can be enjoyed at the sanctuary.

-Fagatele Bay as a Marine Sanctuary
+Fagatele Bay as a marine sanctuary

 Fagatele Bay National Marine Sanctuary was designated in 1986 in response to a proposal from the American Samoa Government to the National Marine Sanctuary Program.
 The National Marine Sanctuary Program supports research in all of its 14 sites.
 Research plays a role in management by supplying information needed to make resource protection decisions based on hard scientific data.
 Fagatele Bay's most important research project spans over a decade.
 In the late 1970s, millions of Acanthaster planci or crown-of-thorns starfish (alamea), a coral-eating animal, ate their way through Tutuila's reefs.
 More than 90 percent of all the living corals were destroyed.
 At the time, Fagatele Bay was not a National Marine Sanctuary, but this disaster propelled the decision for the site's designation.

 The National Marine Sanctuary Program protects and preserves nature and local culture.
 The program is found in areas of special significance such as the oceans and Great Lakes of the United States.
 There are 14 sanctuaries in the program ranging from Stellwagen Bank off Cape Cod to the Channel Islands in southern California.
 All manage their precious resources through a combination of education, research, long-term monitoring, regulation and enforcement.